QuickBlox/q-municate-android/README.md

 User will be redirected to Friends screen (Main Page).
 Data validation will be done on the server.
 Tapping on Forgot password link a predefined email from the server will be sent which will include restore password link.
-Back button – if tapped, user is redirected to Prelogin Page
+Back button – if tapped, user is redirected to pre-login Page

-#### Please find below how you can do it in code:
+#### The code:

 ```java
 public QBUser login(QBUser inputUser) throws QBResponseException, BaseServiceException {